Union Canal (Pennsylvania): 19th century

-Union Canal Company

-In July 1811, the two corporations (Schuylkill & Susquehanna Navigation Company and Delaware and Schuylkill Canal company) were merged into the Union Canal Company with Paleske as its first president and "...authorized to extend to Lake Erie and to build turnpikes along right of way; company is also given monopoly of lotteries in Pennsylvania until $400,000 is raised ..."

-Financing the Company

-With the establishment of constitutional government in 1789, the financial condition of the country improved.
+With the establishment of constitutional government in 1789 following the American Revolutionary War, the financial condition of the country improved.
 While credit was more plentiful than it had been for a half-century and the population growing ..."came increasing and insistent demands for ... improved transportation facilities."
 Regular tax revenues to the State were insufficient and could only be remedied by what seemed like at the time to be "abnormal increases in taxation."
 One remedy that had been used in the past was that of authorizing lotteries to raise funds, but only, for "important public purposes".
 In 1795, the State had authorized $400,000 for the Union canal's predecessor corporation, the Schuylkill & Susquehanna Navigation and Delaware and Schuylkill Canal companies.
 While there were numerous abuses of the lottery system in terms of complaints but the biggest problem was that of numerous "foreign" lotteries.